|

 output and error streams to a log file using Log4j.
 After executing this command, the first

-2012-02-02 14:00:54,693 INFO – [rtview] Log4j is being used with
+time-stamped row in the log file appears as follows:2012-02-02 14:00:54,693 INFO – [rtview] Log4j is being used with

 sl.log4j.properties as the configuration file.